openupm/openupm-cli/README.md

 ### Authenticate with a scoped registry

-Starting from Unity 2019.3.4f1, you can configure `.upmconfig.toml` file to authenticate with a scoped registry.
+Starting from Unity 2019.3.4f1, you can configure the`.upmconfig.toml` file to authenticate with a scoped registry.
 The `openupm login` command helps you authenticate with an npm server and store the info to the UPM config file.

 There are two ways to authenticate with an npm server:
 - using token (recommended): a server-generated string for the grant of access and publishing rights.